|

 respectively.
 Also, each year there is recognition for active leadership

-roles in local chapters by way of the Outstanding
+roles in local chapters by way of the Chuck Phillips Outstanding

 Student Leadership Awards.
 Chapters can apply for grants of up to $1500